kapposds/csunipi-api/readme.md

    * set MAIL_FROM_NAME (i.e.'CS Unipi Author' or whatever Name you want to appear when a user recieves a mail from the app)

 * Dont forget to allow less secure apps to use the mail, from your e-mail server settings (i.e. https://mail.google.com)
+* And also remember to run `php artisan config:cache` after making changes to your .env (environment variables).
 ## Testing

 * type `php artisan serve` to serve the application on `localhost:8000` address by default.
 In case you want to make the API available withitn your network use --host= or --port= parameters to specify address and port (its recommended to use your Private IP Address if you want to access the API from a mobile device i.e. 192.168.1.3:80)